• Home

 It is assemblage as "Thank You" to Dave Seidel.

 The box cover art, is graffiti, cropped from a larger photograph taken while visiting New York City, possibly attributable to the work of Masao Gozu (?) , but could also be a reference to Gozu, a Japanese urban legend (?), or any combination of things that occurred when Gozu was written on the name tag.
-In any case, I was not aware of the meaning of any of it when I photographed the graffiti, I merely liked how it looked.
+In any case, I was not aware of the intended meaning of any of it when I photographed the graffiti, I merely liked how it looked.

 Images